 It is important to mention that the CPE is not only defined by the virus, but also by the host cell.
 It is dependent on how permissive the cells are to infection.
 Being a permissive cell, one that can support the growth of a virus.
 In other words, not all viruses can infect all cell types.
 To keep it simple, we can say that:

-Virus-induced cellular changes like cell death or an altered morphology are visible by light microscopy.
+Virus-induced cellular changes, including cell death or altered morphology, are visible by light microscopy.
 You can just put your plate under a standard inverted microscope and see if your cells died or somehow changed.
-A positive aspect of this approach is that it is “easy” because it does not require any processing of the sample, which avoids fixation or staining artifacts.
+A positive aspect of this approach is that it is easy because it does not require any processing of the sample, which avoids fixation or staining artifacts.

 On the downside, it is qualitative and not quantitative, and it heavily relies on the training of the observer.
 Nowadays, this approach can be automated by doing real-time monitoring of virus-induced cytopathogenesis.
-For example, virus alterations of cell spreading and proliferation can be assessed through a wound-healing assay, where reduced collective and single cell migration speed can be detected together with severe changes in cell morphology.
+For example, virus alterations of cell spreading and proliferation can be assessed through a wound-healing assay, where reduced collective and single-cell migration speed can be detected together with severe changes in cell morphology .
 Another quantitative approach is the monitoring of cell proliferation by automated image analysis.
-With this technology it is possible to generate growth curves of infected vs. non-infected cell cultures to properly quantify the cytopathic effect that a virus infection can have.
+With this technology, it is possible to generate growth curves of infected vs. non-infected cell cultures to properly quantify the cytopathic effect that virus infection can cause.

-If death cells are what make your day, an alternative is the famous Plaque assay.
+If dead cells are what makes your day, an alternative is the famous plaque assay.
 This classical virology technique is used to quantify infectious viral particles and it is based on the principle that viruses can induce cell lysis.
-After infecting a monolayer of highly permissive cells, the cells are counterstained with crystal violet (living cells are colored, death cells remain unstained), resulting in beautiful plaques (areas of death cells) that can be easily quantified with the naked eye.
+After infecting a monolayer of highly permissive cells, the cells are counterstained with crystal violet (living cells are colored, dead cells remain unstained), resulting in beautiful plaques (areas of dead cells) that can be easily quantified with the naked eye.